Cucumber Hummus Bites

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Hummus and Cucumber Bites are a great low-glycemic appetizer that would be approved for any phase of the original South Beach Diet.
-Hummus is limited to 1/3 to 1/2 cup serving size for Phase One, but that would be quite a few of these little bites!
-This is also good for other low-glycemic eating plans, but hummus is probably too high in carbs for traditional low-carb diets.
+Cucumber Hummus Bites are a great low-glycemic appetizer that would be approved for any phase of the original South Beach Diet.
+This is also good for other low-glycemic eating plans, and if you check the nutritional information you’ll see they are relatively low in net carbs too if you use portion control.

 Find More Recipes Like This One:

-Use Holiday Recipes to find more ideas for party appetizers!
-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
+Use Appetizers to find more ideas for party appetizers!
+Use the Diet Type Index to find recipes suitable for a specific eating plan.
 You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.